 ENTIRE ORBITAL LAUNCH SYSTEM FITS WITHIN 40 FOOT ISO CONTAINER

 FULLY MOBILE SOLUTION

 Containers can be placed on semi-trucks, ships at sea or air-deployed.
-Uniflated aerostat and inflation infrastructure also contained within this single unit.
+Uninflated aerostat and inflation infrastructure are also contained within each container.
 Structure designed for sustained storage or global pre-positioning.
 Trailer cab serves as initial communications station for launch.

 FULLY REUSABLE, RUGGED, AND AUTONOMOUS PLATFORM

 HIGH ALTITUDE LAUNCH

 Our system carries a rocket to 60,000 feet in altitude prior to launch.
 By launching at this altitude, aerodynamic and gravitational losses are reduced for the rocket, cutting energy requirements to orbit by over 10% and the overall size of the rocket by more than 50%.
 This results in significant propellant savings and provides ability to launch on demand within short notice.

 Regulus Orbital is Leo Aerospace's premier high-altitude orbital launch platform.
 A fully and rapidly reusable craft, Regulus requires minimal refurbishment over lifetime operations.
 Autonomous flight control provides optimized flight capabilities in a range of weather and mission envelopes.
 Additionally, its on-board, autonomous, command and control infrastructure continuously assesses system health.
 Regulus is equipped with a rotational control system, comprised of a series of bipropellant thrusters.

 WHERE YOU WANT.
 WHEN YOU WANT.
 NO COMPROMISE.